 I recently experienced my first Cinespia movie night (Harry Potter!) and loved it.
-Yes, seeing a movie in a cemetery is a bit odd, but I honestly forgot where we where once we got there.
+Yes, seeing a movie in a cemetery is a bit odd, but I honestly forgot where we were once we got there.
 It has a festival vibe, with a live DJ, free food, and themed-photo shoot for a take-home souvenir.
 Don’t forget to bring your own wine/beer and a picnic spread, because Mustafa bought a beer for $16 and I almost fainted.

 Museum of Tolerance

-This museum is an insightful stop, that focuses on racism and prejudice around the world, with a heavy focus on the Holocaust (including an Anne Frank exhibit).
-Definitely not a light subject matter, but this museum presents these difficult topics well and gives you a lot to think about long after you leave the grounds.
+This museum is an educational stop, that focuses on racism and prejudice around the world, with a heavy focus on the Holocaust (including an Anne Frank exhibit).
+Definitely not light subject matter, but this museum presents these difficult topics well and gives you a lot to think about long after you leave the grounds.

 I’m a sucker for pretty outdoor malls, and the Grove is no exception.
-Sure it’s crowded, but its the atmosphere that is worth wondering around and fighting it out for a parking spot.
+Sure it’s crowded, but its the atmosphere that is worth wondering around for and fighting it out for a parking spot.
 Head to the central fountains for a prime photo opp.
 If you’re around during Christmas time make sure to stay for the fake snow.